Abdullah2100/HotelManagementSystem/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This Simple System that simulate  Hotel work.
-It will have many features like creating Job Title(EmployeeType), Employee,
+It will have many features like creating Department, Employee,
 Customer, Booking Operation, Customer Services, Cleaning and other services this project is under development.